rocketpoolgmc/rocketpool-gmc/admin-templates/grant-applications.md

 | Community |  If the grant is successfully completed, how does this help the Rocket Pool community? |
 | RPL holders |  If the grant is successfully completed, how does this help RPL holders? |

-### What other non-RPL protocols, DAOs, projects, or individuals, would stand to benefit from this grant?
+### Which other non-RPL protocols, DAOs, projects, or individuals, would stand to benefit from this grant?

-## Team
+## Work

 ### Who is doing the work?